 If you go abroad when your permit expires, you may have trouble re-entering Sweden until your new permit is granted.
 In that case, you might have to wait for your new decision outside Sweden.

 If you obtain a permit for more than three months, you will also receive a residence permit card.
 The card, which is proof that you have the right to be in Sweden, contains a photo and your fingerprints.
-Go to the Migration Board as soon as possible to have your picture and fingerprints taken.
+Book an appointment as soon as possible to have your picture and fingerprints taken.
 Your photo and fingerprints cannot be saved, so you need to go through the process even if you had a residence permit card before.

 After the decision has been madeThe decision will be sent to your address in Sweden.
 You can obtain a permit for the period during which the job lasts but not past the time for which your passport remains valid.
 A work permit can be granted for up to two years at a time.
 If the Migration Board is unsure about how long the job will last, you may receive a permit for a shorter period of time.
 Once the residence permit card is ready, it will be sent to you within approximately one week.